Broken Ankle Recovery Time: Best Treatment & Rehab 2021

 There are different types of breaks:

-There is a range that can go from minimal breaking in only one spot of the ankle, versus a complete crushing and destruction of the ankle.
+A range can go from minimal breaking in only one spot of the ankle versus a complete crushing and destruction of the ankle.

 The more damage an ankle sustains, the more likely you are to need surgery.

 This is external fixation stabilizing the broken and dislocated ankle joint.
-With open or high risk fractures, this can be very important initially to prevent further tissue loss and stabilize the tissue.
+This can be very important initially to prevent further tissue loss and stabilize the tissue with open or high-risk fractures.

 Even if not broken, there could be ligament damage: